Encode-guidelines/guidelines/CONTRIBUTING.md

 hero_height: is-small
 ---

-# How to Contribute To This Repository
+# How to Contribute To The Encode Guidelines

 ## Format: